d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 all the aforementioned bells and whistles, plus memory interfaces, caching logic between cores, high-speed interconnects, and so on.
-CPUs are comparatively bad at any single task when compared to dedicated hardware.
+CPUs are comparatively bad at any single task when compared with dedicated hardware.
 Modern laptops have 4--8 cores, and even high-end servers rarely exceed 64 cores per socket, simply because it is not cost-effective.